 If the judge rules in favor of the landlord, a writ of possession will be issued, and the eviction process will proceed.

-A few days to a few weeks, depending on whether or not the tenant files a response to the eviction action, whether it’s a criminal nonpayment of rent eviction or another type of eviction, and the court’s trial schedule.
+A hearing will take between a few days to a few weeks, depending on whether or not the tenant files a response to the eviction action, whether it’s a criminal nonpayment of rent eviction or another type of eviction, and the court’s trial schedule.

-3 days.
-The writ of possession/eviction must be issued within 3 days of the date judgment was entered in favor of the landlord.
+The writ of possession must be issued within 3 days of the date judgment was entered in favor of the landlord.

-24 hours.
-The tenant has 24 hours once the writ of possession is given to the tenant/posted on the rental property to move out before they are forcibly removed by the sheriff.
+The tenant has 24 hours once the writ of possession is given to the tenant or posted on the rental property to move out before they are forcibly removed by the sheriff.